-See Part 1 and Part 2 and Part 3 of the Matthew Trippe story
+See Part 1 and Part 2 and Part 3 and Part 5 and Part 6 of the Matthew Trippe story

 Even if he wasn't entirely convinced there was anything to it, Roger Hemond found the buzz on Matthew Trippe - the self-perpetuating spin of rumor and gossip swirling around The Abbey (an apartment building in Tampa) - intriguing.
 And that was reason enough, he decided, to follow up with Richard Benjamin on Trippe's last known address: a low-rise in Northeast Tampa.